Project

 Actions #13

-Updated by Ken Alker almost 8 years ago
+Updated by Ken Alker about 8 years ago

 I am running "CHIRP daily-20161208" on Windows 7 and there is no "drivers" subdirectory in the chirp installation (which is in c:\Programs (x86)\CHIRP).
 Can you let me know where the .py file needs to go?